-This is telling us that the compiler has inserted data movement around our kernels region from line 23 to 33 which copies the A array in and out of GPU memory and also copies Anew out.
+This is telling us that the compiler has inserted data movement around our kernels region at line 36 which copies the A array in and out of GPU memory and also copies Anew out.
 This problem of copying back and forth on every iteration of a loop is sometimes called "data sloshing".